Managing storage for ONTAP clusters

-After you discover your ONTAP cluster from Cloud Manager, you can open the working environment to provision storage.
+After you discover your ONTAP cluster from Cloud Manager, you can open the working environment to provision and manage storage.

 Creating volumes for ONTAP clusters

-Cloud Manager enables you to provision NFS and CIFS volumes on ONTAP clusters.
+Cloud Manager enables you to provision NFS, CIFS, and iSCSI volumes on ONTAP clusters.

-NFS or CIFS must be set up on the cluster.
-You can set up NFS and CIFS using System Manager or the CLI.
+The data protocols must be set up on the cluster using System Manager or the CLI.

 You can create volumes on existing aggregates.
-You cannot create new aggregates from Cloud Manager.
+You can’t create new aggregates from Cloud Manager.

-On the Working Environments page, double-click the name of the ONTAP cluster on which you want to provision volumes.
+On the Canvas page, double-click the name of the ONTAP cluster on which you want to provision volumes.

 Click Add New Volume.